Doshin the Giant

-Doshin the Giant is a god simulation game developed by Param and published by Nintendo for the Nintendo 64 and GameCube.
-It was originally released in Japan on December 1, 1999, as a launch game disk for the 64DD peripheral for Nintendo 64.
+Doshin the Giant is a god simulation game developed by Param and published by RandnetDD for the 64DD.
+It was originally released in Japan on December 1, 1999, as a launch title for the peripheral.
 A soundtrack by Tatsuhiko Asano was released on CD by Media Factory, early the next year.
 Both of these received positive reviews.
 An expansion pack was released five months later called Kyojin no Doshin Kaihō Sensen Chibikko Chikko Daishūgou, which takes a very different perspective of the game, featuring short animated clips that the player can unlock after playing the original game.
-Doshin the Giant was upgraded graphically for its re-release on the GameCube in Japan on March 14, 2002, and Europe on September 20, 2002, while its North American release was canceled.
-The re-release received positive reviews.
+Doshin the Giant was upgraded graphically for its re-release on the GameCube in Japan on March 14, 2002, and Europe on September 20, 2002.
+The GameCube version was published by Nintendo and received positive reviews.